AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-other-features.md

     ![](images/text-formatting-options-table.png){width="550" align="left"}

   Use the Bold, Italic, or Underline options to format your text.
-- To view the text formatting and alignment on the entire cell, use `Ctrl+click` for Windows and `Command+click` for macOS.
+- To apply the text formatting and alignment on the entire cell, use `Ctrl+click` for Windows and `Command+click` for macOS.
 This selects the entire cell and displays the available options in the contexual toolbar.

     ![](images/cell-selection-contextual-toolbar.png){width="550" align="left"}